ideopunk/reddit-bounty-bot/README.md

-This server includes a webhook endpoint to catch new bounties posted to [viaprize.org](https://www.viaprize.org/).
-It then crossposts these to the [`r/bounty`](https://www.reddit.com/r/Bounty/) subreddit.
+This script is run daily via GH actions.
+It pulls from [viaprize.org](https://www.viaprize.org/)'s API and crossposts new campaigns to the [`r/bounty`](https://www.reddit.com/r/Bounty/) subreddit.